developer-program/engineering-track/docs/aws/presigned-url.md

 ## Autheticating the SDK

-We probably don't want anyone to be able to upload images in our bucket and we also probably don't want our application to have more permission than the application can do to prevent unforseen misused of the permission.
-To do so, the applicaiton need to be able to autheticate itself with limited amount of permission.
+We do not want anyone other than applications assigned by us to upload images into our bucket.
+We also do not want our application to contain more permission than it can do to prevent misued.
+To do so, our application will need the right amount of permission.

 The SDK requries a `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`. `AWS_ACCESS_KEY_ID` helps to identify the user and the permission the user have and the `AWS_SECRET_ACCESS_KEY` autheticates the user.